Are You Considering a Complementary Health Approach?

 Can I receive treatment or a referral to a complementary health practitioner from NCCIH?

 NCCIH does not provide treatment or referrals to complementary health practitioners.
-NCCIH's mission is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health interventions and their roles in improving health and health care.
+NCCIH's mission is to define, through rigorous scientific investigation, the usefulness and safety of complementary health approaches and their roles in improving health and health care.

-Can I participate in a clinical trial of a complementary therapy?
+Can I participate in a clinical trial of a complementary health approach?